-The Government of Canada, the Province of British Columbia and 17 First Nations are working together to develop a marine protected area network in the Northern Shelf Bioregion (NSB), which extends from the top of Vancouver Island (Quadra Island / Bute Inlet) and reaches north to the Canada – Alaska border.
+The Government of Canada, the Province of British Columbia and many First Nations are working together to develop a Marine Protected Area network in the Northern Shelf, which extends from the top of Vancouver Island (Quadra Island / Bute Inlet) and reaches north to the Canada – Alaska border.

-The NSB is unique due to its diverse ocean ecosystems, which provide important habitat for a range of species.
-The NSB is characterized by adjacent rugged coastal mountains and steep valleys reflecting glacial scouring processes, abundant offshore islands, rocky shorelines with few sand and gravel beaches, and extensive, deep fjords.
+The Northern Shelf is unique due to its diverse ocean ecosystems, which provide important habitat for a range of species.
+The Northern Shelf is characterized by adjacent rugged coastal mountains and steep valleys reflecting glacial scouring processes, abundant offshore islands, rocky shorelines with few sand and gravel beaches and extensive, deep fjords.

-The NSB also contributes an abundance of marine resources to coastal economies and communities.
+The Northern Shelf also contributes an abundance of marine resources to coastal economies and communities.
 A wide variety of year-round and seasonal activities occur in the marine offshore and coastal near-shore areas.
-In the near-shore, activities include traditional fishing and food gathering, aquaculture, ecotourism, as well as infrastructure associated with marine transportation, communications, and community uses.
+In the near-shore, activities include traditional fishing and food gathering, aquaculture and ecotourism, as well as infrastructure associated with marine transportation, communications and community uses.

-The NSB Marine Protected Area Network planning process aims to build a network of marine protected areas (MPA) that will help to ensure that future generations will inherit the beauty and productivity of our Pacific Ocean.
+The Northern Shelf Marine Protected Area Network planning process aims to build a network of marine protected areas (MPAs) that will help to ensure that future generations will inherit the beauty and productivity of our Pacific Ocean.

 The success of conserving and protecting special marine areas is a shared responsibility.
-We look forward to hearing from all coastal residents that have an interest in the NSB and its future, to complete a network of MPAs for the Pacific Coast of Canada.
+We look forward to hearing from all coastal residents that have an interest in the Northern Shelf and its future, to complete a network of MPAs for the Pacific Coast of Canada.

 First Nations marine knowledge